n3mo/s/README.md

 srfi-13
 </pre>

 <i>Strings</i> is packaged as a module, but it is currently not available with chicken-install.
-As sch, the only way to "install" this library is to save the source to your local computer  <code> git clone git://github.com/n3mo/strings.git </code>.
+As such, the only way to "install" this library is to save the source to your local computer (perhaps with the command <code> git clone git://github.com/n3mo/strings.git </code>).
 Then, issue the command <code>(load "~/path/to/strings.scm")</code> either from the csi REPL or from your source file.
 After loading, you simply import the module with <code>(import strings)</code> and the procedures described below will become available.

 Procedures
 ==========